Sierra Madre, California: Mid-century

 On October 6, 1950, the last Pacific Electric train left from Sierra Madre.
 In 1951, Sierra Madre Search and Rescue Team was established by Larry Shepherd and Fred LaLone.
 Sierra Madre joined the Pasadena Unified School District in 1961.
 In 1967, Princess Margaret visited the British Home in Sierra Madre.
 The Cultural Heritage Committee was established in 1969 by the Sierra Madre City Council with the intent of "defining cultural and aesthetic landmarks throughout the City of Sierra Madre and to recommend how such landmarks be preserved."
 In 1969, the city purchased the Women's Clubhouse, to be demolished and become the site of a new City Hall building.

-Predominantly through the efforts of a few dedicated Sierra Madre residents, the Sierra Madre Historical Wilderness Area was established by declaration of the City Council on January 24, 1967.
+The Sierra Madre Historical Wilderness Area was established by declaration of the City Council on January 24, 1967.
 When it was dedicated on January 27, 1968, Sierra Madre was the first city in Southern California to own a wilderness preserve.
 The Sierra Madre City Council added the Mt.
 Wilson Trail to the Sierra Madre Register of Historic Cultural Landmarks on October 12, 1993.